How to File a Restraining Order in Texas

 If you are in an abusive relationship with a partner or spouse, you and your children need help.
 Protective orders, also sometimes called restraining orders or Orders of Protection, order the abuser to stay away in addition to stopping any and all contact with the victim and any listed children.
 There are criminal and civil penalties, including jail time, if an abuser violates a protective order.

 Our Lewisville family law attorneys, two of whom are former police officers, work closely with victims of domestic violence, harassment and stalking claims to make sure they are safe, to make sure their children are safe and to obtain a protective order and/or a divorce, so abuse victims can safely move forward with their lives.
+Additionally, family law attorney Jared Julian is Board Certified in Family Law by the Texas Board of Legal Specialization, so you can be confident that you will receive sound advice about your case.

 How Do I File a Restraining Order in Texas?